 In Singapore, bumboat refers to a small boat or water taxi that is used for quick transport and river tours.
-These bumboats are often painted with eyes and faces supposedly to “see the danger ahead.”
+These bumboats are often painted with eyes and face supposedly to “see the danger ahead.”

 There are two bumboat service companies in Singapore – Singapore River Cruise and Singapore River Explorer.
 They follow a similar route with stops at the Esplanade, Boat Quay, Clarke Quay, Clemenceau, and Robertson Quay.

 A one-stop trip costs SGD5.00 (USD3.60).
 40-minute river tours are also offered at SG$25.00 (US$18.00) per adult passenger.

 A bumboat ride down the Singapore River is the cheapest and fastest way to see the stunning sights of downtown Singapore.

 You can relax at the boat deck and enjoy the breeze as the boat chugs along the river.